jredsmitty/jetsontx2-setup/docs/jetson/2-camerasetup.md

 NOTE: Path to linux for tegra - home/"yourjetpackfolder"/64_TX2/Linux_for_Tegra_tx2/kernel/dtb
       rename current tegra186-quill-p3310-1000-c03-00-base.dtb to tegra186-quill-p3310-1000-c03-00-base.dtb.old with
       a right click and rename.
-Then copy and past
+Then copy and past the new tegra186-quill-p3310-1000-c03-00-base.dtb from the driver download to home/"yourjetpackfolder"/64_TX2/Linux_for_Tegra_tx2/kernel/dtb

 8. In termianl
    ```